Invitations to the Lord-Lieutenant

 Scope of Events

-The Lord-Lieutenant and his deputies attend events on behalf of The Queen and promote charitable and voluntary work in Berkshire.
+The Lord-Lieutenant and his deputies attend events on behalf of The King and promote charitable and voluntary work in Berkshire.
 They also attend military events supporting the army, navy and air force but also the Royal British Legion, the TA, Reserve Forces and cadets.
 They support the emergency services.

 They attend civic and religious events such as civic dinners, mayor makings, church installations and faith celebrations.
 Youth and education is another important interest.
 By attending the events, the Lieutenancy is able to understand more fully what each organisation entails and how best it may support and add value.